YichengDWu/MoYe.jl/docs/src/manual/layout.md

     +----+----+----+----+----+----+
 ```

 `complement` computes the first row of this new layout.

 ```@repl layout
 print_layout(complement(@Layout(4,2), 24))
 ```

-The layout `Layout(4,2)` and it complement gives us the desired new layout.
+The `Layout(4,2)` and its complement give us the desired new layout:

 ```@repl layout
 print_layout(make_layout(@Layout(4, 2),complement(@Layout(4, 2), 24)))